 For the blue food colouring

 You're now left with purple liquid.
 So if you want purple colouring then stop here.

 *TIP* Add a small amount at a time and keep checking the colour in a white bowl or plate.
 There is a thin line between blue and green.
 If you add too much bicarbonate of soda then it may turn green.
-You may need less or more then 1/4 a tea spoon depending on how much liquid you have.
+You may need less or more than 1/4 a teaspoon depending on how much liquid you have.
 So add small amounts at a time, mix and test.